 Cafe Dolce opens at 6am on Macrossan St. This one is new so we haven’t had a chance to try their breakfast food yet.

-Kai at Four Mile serves breakfast from 7am, closed Mondays, again, this one is at the south end of Port Douglas, near the beach and kite surfing.
+Kai at Four Mile has closed in 2023 for refurbishment, but usually serves breakfast from 7am, closed Mondays, again, this one is at the south end of Port Douglas, near the beach and kite surfing.

 Breakfast With a View Port Douglas

 The marina restaurants in Port Douglas have lovely views of the mountains and boats in the Superyacht Marina.
 Choo Choos restaurant serves breakfast and is open from 7 am for breakfast.
 You should have time to eat your breakfast here before getting on your Great Barrier Reef cruise.